Identification, Doubly Robust Estimation, and Semiparametric Efficiency Theory of Nonignorable Missing Data With a Shadow Variable: Numerical examples

+For these settings, the missing data proportions are between $40\%$ and $45\%$.
+We generate data from the four combinations of the baseline models, but employ a simpler model for estimation:

+We also consider a naive estimator assuming MAR obtained via linear regression on complete cases.
+We simulate $1000$ replicates under $500$ and $1500$ sample sizes for each combination and summarize the results with boxplots.

-Figure \ref{fig:simu1mu} presents the results for the outcome mean, Figure \ref{fig:simu1or} presents the results for the parameter of the log odds ratio model.
+Figure \ref{fig:simu1mu} presents the results for the outcome mean, and Figure \ref{fig:simu1or} for the odds ratio parameter.
 Table \ref{tbl:cvrn} shows coverage probability of the $0.95$ confidence interval estimated with the method in the Supplementary Material.
-In (i) of Figure \ref{fig:simu1mu}, the baseline missing data mechanism is incorrect but the baseline outcome model is correct.
+In (i) of Figure \ref{fig:simu1mu}, the baseline propensity score is incorrect but the baseline outcome model is correct.
 As a result, the outcome regression based estimator works well and has an appropriate coverage probability, but the inverse probability weighted estimator has very large bias and coverage probability well below the nominal level.
-It is not consistent as the sample size increases.
-In (ii), the baseline missing data mechanism is correct but the baseline outcome model is incorrect.
+In (ii), the baseline propensity score is correct but the baseline outcome model is incorrect.
 The inverse probability weighted estimator has small bias and has an approximate $0.95$ coverage probability, but the outcome regression based estimator is biased.
-However, in (i) and (ii), the doubly robust estimator performs the best with smaller bias and approximate $0.95$ coverage probability, and it is consistent as sample size increases.
-In (iii), both models are correct, and all proposed estimators have similar performance and are all consistent.
+However, in both (i) and (ii), the doubly robust estimator performs the best with smaller bias and approximate $0.95$ coverage probability.
+In (iii), both models are correct, and all proposed estimators have small bias.
 In (iv), neither of the two models is correct, but the doubly robust estimator has smaller bias than others.
-We also observe that as expected, the naive estimator assuming MAR is significantly biased in all cases.
-The performance of the estimators for the log odds ratio model is similar to the estimators for the mean.
-The results show robustness of the doubly robust estimator.
+We also observe that as expected, the naive estimator assuming MAR is biased in all cases.
+The performance of the estimators for the odds ratio parameter is similar to the estimators for the outcome mean.
+The results confirm robustness of the doubly robust estimator.
 As a conclusion, we recommend the doubly robust approach for inference about the mean parameter as well as to evaluate the magnitude of selection bias.